Wairoa petrol drive off: Car spiked at Bayview after police chase, occupants flee

-Police are working to locate three occupants of a vehicle left abandoned after pursuit.
+Police are working to locate three occupants of a vehicle left abandoned after a pursuit.

-They were called about 1.05pm following a report of a petrol drive-off in a stolen vehicle.
+They were called about 1.05pm after a report of a petrol drive-off in Wairoa, in a stolen vehicle.

-Officers located the vehicle travelling south on State Highway 2 and pursued the vehicle for a short time, before abandoning it after a couple of minutes due to the manner of driving.
+Officers located the vehicle travelling south on State Highway 2 and pursued the vehicle for a short time, before abandoning it after a couple of minutes because of the manner of driving.

-The vehicle was then spiked at about 2pm in the area of Main North Rd, Bay View.
-It was abandoned on the side of the road a short time later with police arriving after the occupants had fled.
+The vehicle was spiked about 101km away, at about 2pm in the area of Main North Rd, Bay View.

 Advertisement